 Given the overlap in approval responsibilities, the BRN is required to have a memorandum of understanding with the BPPE to delineate the powers of the BRN to review and approve schools of nursing and the powers of the BPPE to protect the interest of students attending institutions governed by the California Private Postsecondary Education Act of 2009.
-Approval overlap is discussed further under Current Sunset Review Issues, Issue #23.
+Approval overlap is discussed further on page 54 under Current Sunset Review Issues, Issue #23: Duplication of Program Review.